-In early 2017, we formed a partnership with the University of Tasmania (UTAS) and Department of Primary Industries, Parks, Water and the Environment (DPIPWE) to tackle the issue of mange in Tasmania’s wombat population.
-We are undertaking wombat surveys twice a year, at 7 key locations across the state, to help get a better understanding of mange prevalence at a population level.
-Surveys are carried out over 3 days and are done pre dusk and are repeated in the dark.
+We are now conducting wombat surveys twice a year across seven key locations around the state.
+Our aim is to help get a better understanding of mange prevalence at a population level.
+Surveys at each site are carried out over three days, and are done pre-dusk and repeated in the dark.
 Volunteers are also collecting samples of scats, which will be analysed to see if DNA has any impact on a wombat's susceptibility to contracting mange.
 The information obtained as part of this project will help determine best practice mange management across the state.

 When surveying wombats, our volunteers use binoculars, spotting scopes and spotlights at night to look for signs of hair-loss on the sides of the wombats.
 Interestingly, hair-loss on the backside of the wombat is not necessarily indicative of mange, as wombats will often take a bite at the rump of a nearby wombat as a territorial behaviour.
 When hair-loss is noticed, volunteers classify the severity of the hair-loss on 4 segments of the animal (rear, side, front, and head) on both sides of the body.
 The scats (droppings) collected from each site are sent off to the lab for analysis where parasite egg counts will take place alongside the DNA testing.